Our Services

 Helpful Resources

-Luteal phase symptoms are common in the 1 to 2 weeks after ovulation when progesterone rises then falls, causing PMS-like changes such as bloating, breast tenderness, headaches, fatigue, mood swings, anxiety, and sleep issues.
-Most are normal, but severe or disruptive symptoms can point to PMDD, luteal insufficiency, thyroid problems, PCOS, or other hormonal conditions.
+Luteal phase symptoms typically occur in the 1–2 weeks after ovulation, when rising and falling progesterone triggers PMS-like changes including bloating, breast tenderness, headaches, fatigue, mood swings, anxiety, and sleep disruption.
+While most symptoms are normal, severe or disruptive ones may signal PMDD, luteal phase insufficiency, thyroid dysfunction, PCOS, or other hormonal conditions.

 The luteal phase is the second half of your menstrual cycle.
 It starts right after ovulation and lasts until your period begins — typically about 12–14 days.
 During this time, your body produces progesterone, a hormone that prepares the uterus for a possible pregnancy.